NProfileAnalysisComputationalTool/npact/npactweb/README.md

 you need to install [npm][] for your operating system, then run `npm install`.
 From there run `grunt -h` to see the available build tasks.

+For browser-side libraries, we use [bower][], and only check in the thing we need for the application to run, so there's no extra step for getting a dev site running.
+The `bower_components` folder is git ignored, so if you install a third party lib, you need to use `git add -f` to get it into source control.
+The `bower.json` still lists all dependencies, so if you want to see the library code, you need to install [bower][] and run a `bower install`.

 [grunt]: http://gruntjs.com/